Uses and Benefits of Date Palm That Will Surprise You

 Date Flower for Fertility

-In another market, instead of the green unripe dates, the street vendors were selling date flower, which they claimed is more effective.
+In another market, instead of the green unripe dates, the street vendors were selling date flowers, which they claimed is more effective.

-These could be the reasons why the seller at the second market claimed that date flower is more effective.
+These could be the reasons why the seller in the second market claimed that date flower is more effective.